 Guess how much money would you have had today if you had started investing (saving) $10 per week ten years ago?
 Don’t have a calculator?
 Don’t worry, Ramit Sethi already did the calculation for us – the total amount will be $7,836.
 What about $20 per week? $15,672.
 And here we’re not even mentioning possible revenue from interest.

 I mean, think about it.
 We’re talking about $10 per week, not thousands.
 Ten dollars per week is only a fraction of your daily spendings.
 You can’t even pay your parking in L.A. with ten bucks.

 So, besides prompting us to save now, Ramit is also sharing a few easy to execute steps for becoming a bit more wealthy.

-Tip #2: Pay off all of your debts.
-Since the average annual percentage rate (APR) is around 14%, by investing in your debt you’re getting instant return of cash.
+- Tip #2: Pay off all of your debts.
+Since the average annual percentage rate (APR) is around 14%, by investing in your debt you’re getting an instant return of cash.